Name: Macaroni penguin (Eudyptes chrysolophus)

 Diet: Krill, fish, crustaceans, squid

-Appearance: Black, white belly, black face, orange crest flowing back from the center of the forehead, heavy red/orange bill, pink feet, red eyes
+Appearance: Black, white belly, black face, yellow/orange crest flowing back from the center of the forehead, heavy red/orange bill, pink feet, red eyes

 What do macaroni penguins eat?

 Macaroni penguins spend six months at sea while foraging for fish, crustaceans, and squid.
 Like other penguins, they swallow small stones to use for ballast and to help grind up the shells of the small crustaceans they catch.

 During the mating season, krill becomes an important source of food for penguins.
 Macaroni penguins are thought to be the largest consumer of marine resources of all sea birds, eating tons of krill per year.

 Macaroni penguins on the hunt dive anywhere from 15 to 70 metres (49 to 229 feet) but have been recorded as going as deep as 100 metres (330 feet).
 The dives last somewhere around two minutes.

 Like most other penguins, macaroni penguins form vast colonies and foraging groups.
 Male macaroni penguins can display aggressive behavior toward other males, sometimes locking beaks and slap-fighting with their flippers.

 To keep things calm, macaroni penguins ease through their colonies with their heads tucked down toward their chests.